Combinatorics of $\phi$-deformed stuffle Hopf algebras: Abstract

 \section{Abstract}

-In order to extend the Sch\"utzenberger's factorization to general perturbations, the combinatorial aspects of the Hopf algebra of the $\phi$-deformed stuffle product is developed systematically in a parallel way with those of the shuffle product. and in emphasizing the Lie elements as studied by Ree.
+In order to extend Sch\"utzenberger's factorization to general perturbations, the combinatorial aspects of the Hopf algebra of a deformed shuffle product is developed systematically in a parallel way with those of the shuffle product, with an emphasis on the Lie elements as studied by Ree.
 In particular, we will give an effective construction of pair of bases in duality.